awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  Whether you create a new cluster or restore from a snapshot, you use the same techniques to add new DB instances that you do with other Aurora MySQL clusters\.

-### Creating a Parallel Query Cluster Using the Console<a name="aurora-mysql-parallel-query-creating-cluster-console"></a>
+### Creating a parallel query cluster using the console<a name="aurora-mysql-parallel-query-creating-cluster-console"></a>

  You can create a new parallel query cluster with the console as described following\.

 **To create a parallel query cluster with the AWS Management Console**

-1. Follow the general AWS Management Console procedure in [Creating an Amazon Aurora DB Cluster](Aurora.CreateInstance.md)\.
+1. Follow the general AWS Management Console procedure in [Creating an Amazon Aurora DB cluster](Aurora.CreateInstance.md)\.

 1. On the **Select engine** screen, choose Aurora MySQL\.